Loss of taste, smell may be added as eligibility criteria for COVID-19 testing

 Coronavirus: More than one lakh samples tested every day, says ICMR

 This was in discussion as there were some who were of the opinion that this could be looked at too, the report further said.
-However a decision has not been taken as yet.
+However, a decision has not been taken as yet.

 The first set of criteria for testing was fixed in January and it included fever, cough and breathlessness as symptoms for COVID-19.
 Later, gastrointestinal issues such as diarrhoea or vomiting were also included in May.